Choosing Clear or Clever Copy For Your Website

 Too often, industry-specific vocabulary, witty puns, and too much information upfront require more effort than readers are willing to give, which ultimately stops them from clicking through and engaging with your brand.

-In today’s content-driven, clickbait obsessed, and short-attention-span world, the move towards shorter, clearer copy is, well, clear.
+In today’s content-driven, clickbait-obsessed, and short-attention-span world, the move towards shorter, clearer copy is, well, clear.

 So clarity in our copy is the goal.
 But clear copy does not mean boring copy!
 The idea that copy is exclusively creative or clear has been debated since the dawn of marketing.